horskyyaron/shoam-cli/README.md

 e.g. https://shoham.biu.ac.il/BiuCoursesViewer/CourseDetails.aspx?lid=764564 (Intro to computers)

-The current way of getting the "lids" part for every CS department course, is by going to the Shoam system, enter the current year + CS department, there will be around 20~ pages of lists of courses, each course entry with link to the course page.
+The current way of getting the "lids" part for every CS department course, is by going to the Shoam system, enter the current year + CS department, there will be around 20~ pages of lists of courses, each course entry with a link to the course page.

 The links are what we are interested in.
-So I went to each of the 20 pages, copied the html of the page, from there created a file which includes all of the "lids". (the file inside "links" folder)
+So I went to each of the 20 pages, copied the html of the page, from there created a file that includes all of the "lids". (the file inside "links" folder)

 when using db create, the program will curl each of these lids and get the information.